MicrosoftDocs/azure-stack-docs.cs-CZ/azure-stack/operator/azure-stack-enable-multitenancy.md

      -Verbose
     ```

-2. Jako správce služby centra Azure Stack (v tomto scénáři) spusťte příkaz *zrušit registraci – AzSGuestDirectoryTenant*.
+2. Jako správce služby Azure Stackového centra (v tomto scénáři) spusťte příkaz *zrušit registraci – AzSGuestDirectoryTenant*.

     ``` PowerShell
     ## The following Azure Resource Manager endpoint is for the ASDK.
 If you're in a multinode environment, contact your operator or service provider to get the endpoint.